Student Score Reporting

 No standard setting occurred for claims.

 Claim performance levels are based on a smaller collection of items than the overall achievement levels.
-However, as a result of the adjusted-form test blueprint used for Smarter Balanced Online Summative Assessments for ELA and mathematics, the number of items for each claim is fewer than were on the previous full-form blueprint, increasing the amount of classification error and making it difficult to provide reliable information about a student’s claim achievement levels.
+However, as a result of the adjusted-form test blueprint used for Smarter Balanced Summative Assessments for ELA and mathematics, the number of items for each claim is fewer than were on the previous full-form blueprint, increasing the amount of classification error and making it difficult to provide reliable information about a student’s claim achievement levels.
 Therefore, beginning with 2020–21 results, individual claim performance levels are not reported for the Smarter Balanced Summative Assessments for ELA and mathematics for individual students.
 Instead, aggregate claim performance levels are reported for student groups of 30 or more on the Test Results for California’s Assessments website.

-Beginning with the 2023–24 administration, composite claim results are reported for individual students on the SSR, in the LEA Student Score Data File, and in CERS, as well as for student groups of 11 or more on the Test Results for California’s Assessments website.
+Composite claim results are reported for individual students on the SSR, in the LEA Student Score Data File, and in CERS, as well as for student groups of 11 or more on the Test Results for California’s Assessments website.

 For ELA, the claim Reading is combined with the claim Speaking & Listening to report the composite claim of Reading and Listening.
-The Writing and Research/Inquiry claims are also combined into a Writing and research composite claim.
+The Writing and Research/Inquiry claims are also combined into a Writing and Research composite claim.

 The composite claim statements for ELA are as follows: